nabla-c0d3/nassl/README.md

 On Windows, a "Platform Wheel" can be built using:

-    pip install wheel
     python setup.py bdist_wheel

-In order to not use the pre-compiled binaries, compiling the C extension requires successively building:
+If you do not want to use the pre-compiled binaries, compiling the C extension requires successively building:

 * Zlib 1.2.8 from http://zlib.net/zlib-1.2.8.tar.gz
 * A special fork of OpenSSL 1.0.2 (or the official OpenSSL 1.0.2e) from https://github.com/PeterMosmans/openssl